mikimer/LoRa/assets/3_LoRaCoverage.md

 8. Double-click on the map to zoom in to view the relevant data

 ![](Senet_map.png)

+## Coverage is king
+If your mote shows that you have coverage for the Senet LoRa network, you're all set.
+Continue with the tutorial.

+If you cannot confirm coverage with your mote, we suggest that you contact Senet before continuing.
+They can let you know your options, including purchasing and installing your own gateway or whether they might offer coverage in your area soon.

 ### Next tutorial
 4.[Configure the software](4_ConfigureSoftware.md)